Suppes–Lemmon notation: Rules of Predicate Calculus with Equality

-The assumptions are those of lines a and b.
 A derived rule with no assumptions is a theorem, and can be introduced at any time with no assumptions.
 Some cite that as "TI(S)", for "theorem" instead of "sequent".
 Additionally, some cite only "SI" or "TI" in either case when a substitution instance isn't needed, as their propositions match the ones of the referenced proof exactly.

 Examples

 An example of the proof of a sequent (a theorem in this case):